The World Intellectual Property Organization (WIPO) divides trademarks into 45 internationally recognized classes.

 Related Products That Do Not Fall Under Class 3

-If you’re not sure if your product falls under the class 3 trademark category, consider these classes that are closely related:
+If you’re not sure if your product falls under Class 3, consider these closely related classes:

 - Class 1 – Chemicals: This class refers to chemicals used in industry.
 These are cleaning products, preservatives, or adhesives that go beyond household use.

-An experienced trademark attorney can help you understand the trademark classes, and choose which class your product or service should be in.
-A lawyer can also make sure you are not infringing on any other trademark before you go through the application process.
+When registering a trademark, you should consider hiring an experienced trademark attorney who can help you understand the trademark classes, and choose which class your product or service should be in.